-&lt;sup>481 Vanhoye, Old Testament, 251.
-See also page 249 for Vanhoye's interesting analysis of the Greek suffix- ma: "This suffix gives a concrete meaning to the words it helps to form.
-It indicates neither quality nor a function, but the product resulting from an action or, in a more general sense, an ensemble of things or of persons in relation to this action: ktisma signifies "creature/creation," the tangible result of the action of "creating."...
-Formed by means of the suffix -ma, the word hierateuma will therefore have a concrete meaning and will be able to represent neither a priest quality nor a priest function which is expressed by other words."
-Vanyohe notes other similar words within Greek to include: bouleuma (group of senators), techniteuma (corporation of artisans), politeuma (collective citizens).

-&lt;sup>483 Vanhoye, Old Testament, 249-50.

-On the other hand, the two texts (Exod 19:6 and 1 Pet 2:9) differ in certain areas.
+On the other hand, the two texts (Exodus 19:6 and 1 Peter 2:9) differ in certain areas.
 In Exodus 19:6 it is God who speaks, while in 1 Peter 2:9 it is a human being, an apostle, even though he does this on behalf of God.
 Importantly, both texts have changes in tense, audience, and conditions.
 The phrase in Exodus is in the future, it is addressed to the Israelites, whom it is contrasting with the pagan nations, and it is preceded by the conditional proposition "if."
+In 1 Peter, the affirmation is but the product resulting from an action or, in a more general sense, an ensemble of things or of persons in relation to this action: ktisma signifies "creature/creation," the tangible result of the action of "creating."...
+Formed by means of the suffix -ma, the word hierateuma will therefore have a concrete meaning and will be able to represent neither a priest quality nor a priest function which is expressed by other words."
+Vanyohe notes other similar words within Greek to include: bouleuma (group of senators), techniteuma (corporation of artisans), politeuma (collective citizens).

+&lt;sup>43 Vanhoye, Old Testament, 249-50.

-In Peter, the affirmation is applied to the present, it is addressed to the people, who are drawn from pagan nations, and it is not conditional, except that the perspective is transformed.
+applied to the present, it is addressed to the people, who are drawn from pagan nations, and it is not conditional, except that the perspective is transformed.
 We pass from promise to fulfilment.
-In 1 Peter not only is the dignity of Christian people, the church, exalted, but also their functions are well spelled out, to include " a chosen race, a royal priesthood, a holy nation, a people destined for salvation, to proclaim great deeds of him who called you out of darkness into his marvelous light" (1 Pet 2:9).
-Earlier on, Peter listed out other functions of this community, including to be a living stone built into spiritual house, to be a holy priesthood, and to offer sacrifices acceptable to God (1 Pet 2:5).
+In 1 Peter not only is the dignity of Christian people, the church, exalted, but also their functions are well spelled out, to include " a chosen race, a royal priesthood, a holy nation, a people destined for salvation, to proclaim great deeds of him who called you out of darkness into his marvelous light" (1 Peter 2:9).
+Earlier on, Peter listed out other functions of this community, including to be a living stone built into spiritual house, to be a holy priesthood, and to offer sacrifices acceptable to God (1 Peter 2:5).
 By speaking of proclaiming great deeds, 1 Peter underlines, adapts, and expands from Exodus 19:6 and Isaiah 61 an important function of the priestly people (hierateuma), the church-namely, that of bearing witness and proclaiming the good deeds to the ends of the world.
-484 Of course, the conception of the universal priesthood rests on the conception of the church as the new or renewed Israel.
-It is the church that verifies the promises recorded in Exodus 19:6 and the related text of Isaiah 61:6: "you will be named priests of the LORD, they will call you 'ministers of our God" (məšārətế 'élohénû).
+Of course, the conception of the universal priesthood rests on the conception of the church as the new or renewed Israel.
+It is the church that verifies the promises recorded in Exodus 19:6 and the related text of Isaiah 61:6: "you will be named priests of the LORD, they will call you 'ministers of our God'" (mašāraté 'élohénû).
 Even though the priesthood of the Jewish people was regarded as a ministry intended to benefit non-Jewish nations, the intention behind this persuasion was to proclaim the advantages Israel would derive from its privileged situation.
-We can see here the beginnings of an orientation which is to acquire full significance in the priesthood of Christ in the NT.
-The universal priesthood of Christians is called upon to contribute to the sanctification of the world.
+We can see here the beginnings of an orientation which is to acquire full significance in the priesthood of Christ in the NT.45 The universal priesthood of Christians is called upon to contribute to the sanctification of the world.